marceloboeira/kurz/README.md

     └── index.html - static html file
 ```

-When you access `kurz/` it renders the index.html file.
+When you access `kurz:8000/` it renders the `index.html` file.

+#### Docker Testing

+We're using `dgoss` to test our docker-images, see: https://github.com/aelsabbahy/goss/.

+Check `docker/goss.yaml` for more info.